Back to Reference

 Matrix organization: What it is, pros, cons, and examples

 Organizational structure plays a crucial role in determining how effectively a company operates.
 Understanding different organizational models is essential for optimizing productivity, enhancing communication, and driving innovation.
-Among these models, the matrix organization stands out for its unique approach to managing teams and projects.
+Among these models, the matrix organization stands out for its unique—and increasingly common—approach to managing teams and projects, with one Gallup survey finding that 84% of employees were at least slightly matrixed.
 Let's dive into what a matrix organization is, its structure, and why it might be the right choice for your business.

 What is a matrix organization?